cgeneske/CyberArkEPMLCDLifecycle/README.md

 The design of this utility is to automate the CyberArk PAM account lifecycle for one or more standardized local accounts, on endpoints with an EPM agent.
 These would be accounts that inherently exist on every endpoint of a given platform type (Windows, Mac, or Linux) as a part of its standard baseline (i.e. The Windows Built-In "Administrator").
 It achieves this using data obtained exclusively from user-defined script variables, the CyberArk PAM and EPM APIs, and optionally DNS (for endpoint FQDN resolution).

-The utility leverages both PAM and EPM APIs to compare the computers (agents) that exist in EPM against related local accounts that exist in PAM, automatically determining and executing the needed onboarding and offboarding actions in PAM.
+The utility leverages both PAM and EPM APIs to compare the computers (agents) that exist in EPM against related local accounts that exist in PAM, automatically determining and executing the needed onboarding, change queueing, and offboarding actions in PAM.
 As new agents come online in EPM, one or more standardized local accounts will be onboarded to PAM.
-Likewise as endpoints are pruned from EPM, either through organic inactivity-based attrition or proactive computer decomissioning flows, their local accounts will be offboarded from PAM.
+Likewise, as endpoints are pruned from EPM, either through organic inactivity-based attrition or proactive computer decommissioning flows, their local accounts will be offboarded from PAM.
+And if an EPM agent's install time is more recent than its last password change in PAM (indicating a reimage activity has occurred) an immediate change activity is queued in PAM.

 **This utility does not scan, discover, nor communicate directly with loosely-connected endpoints in any way.
 It will NOT validate the existence of any local accounts prior to conducting onboarding activities in CyberArk PAM!**